fairtale5/Karmie/docs/core/architecture/database.md

    - First ULID: Voter's identifier (must be uppercase)
    - Second ULID: Tag identifier (must be uppercase)
    - Third ULID: Target user identifier (must be uppercase)
-   - Fourth ULID: Vote identifier (must be uppercase)
+   - Fourth ULID: Vote identifier (must be uppercase) followed by an underscore to signal the end of the key.
    - All parts must be present and properly formatted

 3. **Production Mode Rules**